aces/Loris/modules/server_processes_manager/README.md

 manager page but the page provides a selection filter that can be used to display only specific processes.
 Filtering can be performed based on the PID, type of process or user ID.
-Finally, note that upon termination, the temporary files used to store the processe's STDOUT, STDERR and exit code are either deleted or left as is depending on predefined criteria (e.g. the files associated to processes launched by the imaging uploader module are not deleted if the process does not terminate successfully).
+Finally, note that upon termination, the temporary files used to store the processe's STDOUT, STDERR and exit code are deleted by default.
+For processes that were launched by the imaging uploader though, these files are deleted only if the process terminates successfully (i.e with an exit code equal to 0).

 NOT in scope: